Hotels near Long Nine Course at Cypress Golf Course

 Which hotels near Long Nine Course at Cypress Golf Course have a fitness center?

-Which hotels near Long Nine Course at Cypress Golf Course have a pool?
+Which hotels near Long Nine Course at Cypress Golf Course have an outdoor pool?

 Do any hotels near Long Nine Course at Cypress Golf Course offer a shuttle?